 The table shows that age plays a major role in determining the rate of your senior life insurance policy.
-Most insurance providers mentioned in the list match or beat Open Care Senior’s rates.
+Most insurance providers mentioned in the list match or beat Open Care final expenses policies.

 Additionally, each provider has its perks and benefits that could make it the right option for your insurance needs.

 For instance, Liberty Bankers Life provides options for a family life insurance plan.
-You can include a rider to your final expense insurance that provides coverage to your children or grandchildren up to age 25 for pennies a day.
+You can include a rider to your final expense insurance that covers your children or grandchildren up to age 25 for pennies a day.

 Additionally, Liberty Bankers offers insurance to people as young as 18 and has the most flexible height and weight requirements, which is fantastic for anyone who is overweight.

 On the other hand, Mutual of Omaha has some of the most affordable final expense insurance prices available.
-If you have major health conditions, you can also access Mutual of Omaha’s guaranteed issue plans at extremely competitive prices.
+You can access Mutual of Omaha’s guaranteed issue plans at extremely competitive prices if you have major health conditions.

 Seniors who suffer from heart problems, circulatory problems, or organ transplant recipients can consider Prosperity Life Group.
 You can also use your benefits card for your premium payments if you are on social security.

-Open Care Seniors might offer competitive plans for final insurance coverage, but they aren’t that transparent.
+Open Care senior plan rates are competitive regarding final insurance coverage but aren’t that transparent.
 You do not have visibility of which companies Open Care partners with.
 Additionally, if you want to apply for final expense insurance over $40,000, you might be required to undergo a medical examination.